winzlebee/beebit-iot/README.md

 ## Instructions

 ### Linux
 Building on *Linux* is relatively straightforward.
-The below instructions are designed for *debian-based distros.If you post you're git names i'll make sure to add you too :)
+The below instructions are designed for *debian-based distros.*
-Switched to C++ from python because it ran *

 **Make sure you don't have OpenCV installed from the default package manager.**
 ```bash